 - Fast forward and rewind can be used to seek within a single song and the LCD timer will be updated to reflect your position within the song.

-The XCarLink has the original Apple dock connector, so you will need the Apple Lightning adapter in order to use it with the iPhone 5.
-With the adapter, the functionality is the same as with prior iPhone models.
+The XCarLink has the original Apple dock connector, so you will need the Apple Lightning adapter in order to use it with these devices.
+With the adapter, the functionality is the same as with prior models.
 NOTE for 2004 Mazda 6 and ALL international Mazda 6: